amazon-archives/aws-sdk-arduino/README.md

 * Button for changing green color value should be connected to pin 8
 * Button for changing blue color value should be connected to pin 12

-For Galileo, after the wiring is finished, you should be able to connect it to power, connect it to your computer via usb, and compile and upload the code with the Arduino IDE.
+For Galileo/Edison, after the wiring is finished, you should be able to connect it to power, connect it to your computer via usb, and compile and upload the code with the Arduino IDE.
 Be sure to refer to the comments in the samples for help.

 For Spark, after the wiring is finished, you should be able to connect it to your computer via USB, and *Flash* the code.
 Be sure to refer to the comments in the samples for help.